-Due to active quarry development and emplacement of overburden rehabilitation areas are essentially limited to the bund wall.
-Ongoing drought conditions continue to challenge the rehabilitation success in this area.
-Replacement of unsuccessful tubestock and weed and erosion control comprise the main management measures for the rehabilitation area at present.
+Due to active quarry development and emplacement of overburden rehabilitation areas are essentially limited to the noise bund wall and first three batters of the northern end of the western emplacement area.
+Replacement of unsuccessful tubestock, weed and erosion control comprise the main management measures for the rehabilitation area at present.